RobertSerban1/Music-Player/README.md

 # Music-Player
-The Music Player is a web-based audio player built with React and Vite, allowing users to play and manage music files through a modern, fast, and interactive interface.
+The Music Player is a modern web-based audio player built using React, JavaScript, Vite, SCSS, and HTML.
+It leverages Vite for fast development and optimized performance, ensuring a smooth and efficient user experience.
+The application features a fully responsive design, adapting seamlessly to different screen sizes for both desktop and mobile users.
+It uses React components for a modular architecture, while SCSS enhances styling flexibility and maintainability.
+With a clean UI and intuitive controls, this music player provides an easy and lightweight way to play and manage audio files.